-- A. Fidelity will support proposals to give shareholders the right to vote on executive pay practices. - B. Fidelity will generally vote against remuneration proposals when payments made to executives are considered excessive or too short term. - C. Fidelity strongly encourages the long term retention of shares.
+- A. Fidelity will support proposals to give shareholders the right to vote on executive pay practices. - B. Fidelity will generally vote against remuneration proposals when payments made to executives are considered excessive, overly short term in nature, or not reflective of company performance. - C. Fidelity strongly encourages the long term retention of shares.
 For shares awarded as part of a remuneration package we will have particular regard for minimum required retention periods.
-Practice in this regard differs globally but over time we expect all companies to move towards a minimum guaranteed share retention period of at least five years from the date of grant. - D. Remuneration proposals are evaluated on a case-by-case basis but in addition to the factors described above Fidelity will generally vote against incentive arrangements if: - i. the dilutive effect of shares authorized under the plan is excessive; or - ii. material changes to arrangements are permissible without shareholder approval; or - iii. the potential awards are uncapped; or - iv. options are offered with an exercise price of less than 100% of fair market value at the date of grant or if re-pricing is subsequently permitted (employee sharesave schemes may be supported provided the offering price of shares is not less than 80% of the fair market value on the date of grant). - E. In addition, subject to local market standards Fidelity will generally vote against incentive arrangements if: - i. there are no performance conditions attached to any of the incentive awards; or - ii. there is no disclosure of the performance measures to be used; or - iii. the performance targets are insufficiently challenging; or - iv. performance retesting is permitted (if performance targets for a given year are not met then awards for that year should be foregone). - F. Fidelity will consider voting against the re-election of the Chairman of the Remuneration Committee if we vote against the Report of the Remuneration Committee for the second year in a row (assuming no change in personnel in the interim). - G. Fidelity does not support the presence of executive directors on the Remuneration Committee (or its equivalent) of the companies which employ them and we will vote against the remuneration report in these instances when given an opportunity to do so.
+Practice in this regard differs globally but over time we expect all companies to move towards a minimum guaranteed share retention period of at least five years from the date of grant. - D. Remuneration proposals are evaluated on a case-by-case basis but in addition to the factors described above Fidelity will generally vote against incentive arrangements if: - i. the dilutive effect of shares authorized under the plan is excessive; or - ii. material changes to arrangements are permissible without shareholder approval; or - iii. the potential awards are uncapped; or - iv. options are offered with an exercise price of less than 100% of fair market value at the date of grant or if re-pricing is subsequently permitted (employee sharesave schemes may be supported provided the offering price of shares is not less than 80% of the fair market value on the date of grant). - E. In addition, subject to local market standards Fidelity will generally vote against incentive arrangements if: - i. there are no performance conditions attached to any of the incentive awards; or - ii. there is no disclosure of the performance measures to be used; or - iii. the performance targets are insufficiently challenging; or - iv. performance retesting is permitted (if performance targets for a given year are not met then awards for that year should be foregone). - v.
+Non-standard incentive arrangements, for example restricted share schemes, will be considered on a case-by-case basis where the company provides a compelling rationale. - F. Fidelity will consider voting against the re-election of the Chairman of the Remuneration Committee if we vote against the Report of the Remuneration Committee for the second year in a row (assuming no change in personnel in the interim). - G. Fidelity does not support the presence of executive directors on the Remuneration Committee (or its equivalent) of the companies which employ them and we will vote against the remuneration report in these instances when given an opportunity to do so.